Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Conclusions

 \begin{IEEEbiography}[{ }]{Daniel Larby} received the MEng degree in control and information engineering in 2020 from the University of Cambridge, UK.
-He is currently working towards a Ph.D. degree in robotic control with applications in robotic surgery with the control lab in the University of Cambridge, UK.
+He completed his Ph.D. degree in 2025, focussing on robotic control with applications in robotic surgery with the control lab, also in the University of Cambridge, UK.
+He now work for Swan EndoSurgical, part of a team working to develop robotic endoluminal surgery solutions.

 His research interests include robotics, virtual-mechanism control, passivity based control, impedance control, robotic surgery, and algorithmic differentiation. \end{IEEEbiography}